Ruberto/wizsys/README.md

 The code is centuries old and needs a fair amount of refactoring.

 Use all the knowledge at your disposal to manage the dependencies wisely.

+## Bonus

+Improve the validations, we need to ensure that no bad apples get into good schools.

+If the wizard applying has a strong disposition towards the 'Dark arts' and 'Dueling' this may be an early indicator.
+Weightings should be adjusted for him to attend schools that are not so savery, namely `Durmstrang Institute` and `Castelobruxo`

+## Tips

+Everything is permitted, you are allowed to change everything from the data store, to the creating of new classes and modules. `

+Use well written tests to shape your design.

+Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves the internal structure. - _Martin Fowler_